maggiechasse/ES_RNAseq_SWI-SNFsubunits/README.md

-# Fall2017_Capstone
+# ES_RNAseq_SWI/SNFsubunits
 Fall 2017 capstone for my Genomic Science Independent Study.
+This repository will hold RNA-seq analysis for SWI/SNF subunits in Ewing sarcoma cell lines.

 Part A: Recap of the semester.